-Kreiner, P. & Bhambri, A..
+- Kreiner, P. & Bhambri, A..
 "Influence and information in organization-stakeholder relationships."
 Research in Corporate Social Performance and Policy 12.
 (1991): 3-36.

-Peter Kreiner, Ph.D., is a Scientist at the Schneider Institute for Health Policy, Brandeis University.
+Peter Kreiner, Ph.D., is a Senior Scientist at the Schneider Institute for Health Policy, Brandeis University.
 His research encompasses five overlapping areas: (1) prescription drug monitoring programs, methods and tools for evaluating them and identifying best practices; (2) uses of prescription drug monitoring program data for public health surveillance and evaluation; (3) inter-organizational and interpersonal networks, and their roles in health services coordination and, more generally, state and community health infrastructures; (4) diffusion of innovation, including the adoption of evidence-based programs by substance abuse prevention and treatment agencies; and (5) small area measures and models of health-related and social problems, risk for such problems, and protection from such problems.

 University of Southern California